 One’s personal beliefs and the certainty with which one holds them is an unreliable measure of truth, because they are largely determined by one’s culture and the faith of one’s parents — both largely accidents of birth.
 So, an opinion poll might show what people’s beliefs are.
 But it would not be helpful in locating the “true” faith group.
 It also raises the incidental question about the afterlife in that if one is born into a particular faith, would there be justice in any selection process for the afterlife which is dependent on which faith the believer follows.

 Pray to God and ask to be enlightened.
 The founder of the Mormon movement, Joseph Smith, did precisely this in starting his Church of the Latter Day Saints.
 Mormons as they are more popularly known, believe that God and Jesus Christ appeared to him side by side, and told him that none of the then existing Christian denominations were the true religion.
 He reported he was instructed to create a new denomination to restore Christianity to its first century purity before it fell into heresy.
-Other Christians seeing the multiple wives permitted by the founder of the Latter Day Saints and hearing that Joseph Smith claimed those not accepting the faith of the Latter Day Saints to be in error in were not all accepting of Joseph Smith’s assertions.
+Other Christians seeing the multiple wives permitted by the founder of the Latter Day Saints and hearing that Joseph Smith claimed those not accepting the faith of the Latter Day Saints to be in error in were dismissive of Joseph Smith’s assertions.

-Since many Church founders claim to have the same personal guidance from God which clearly takes them down very different paths, perhaps we might assume at best the method appears to be unreliable.
+Since many Church founders claim to have the same personal guidance from God which clearly takes them down very different paths, perhaps we might assume at best the method of praying for enlightenment appears to be unreliable.
 When people pray to God for enlightenment, most seem to conclude that their own religion and faith group and style of worship and belief is the true one.
 It might also be argued that if people could access the will of God by prayer on this matter, then a vast majority of the world’s population — the folks who pray — would presumably follow God’s guidance and realize that their faith group was not the true one.
 They would gradually migrate to the true religion.
 There would eventually be only one religion and one tradition within that religion left standing.
 Otherwise, people would be rejecting the will of God.
 All the other 11,000 religions and their tens of thousands of denominations or traditions would be phased out.

 The OCRT, the group that provided the material for this essay, conducted a pilot study to determine whether a person can assess the will of God through prayer.
 They used a controversial topic: whether God favours same-sex marriage for homosexuals and some bisexuals.
 The answer that they found was that people appear to be unable to assess the will of God through prayer.